spectrumitec/purrbox/README.md

 <b>Installation:</b><br />
 <p>1.
 Prepare your environment and install Node JS v18.x or higher, git commands, etc.</p>
 <p>2.
-Install node packages required to support this server</p>
+Create a directory where you will run the server</p>
 <p>3.
-Create a directory where you will run the server</p>
-<p>4.
 Use git to clone the project source files</p>
 <pre>
+    cd /path/to/server
     git clone https://github.com/cjs500/wonderbox.git
 </pre>
-<p>5.
+<p>4.
 Install node modules required to support this server</p>
 <pre>
     npm install ip bcrypt crypto jsonwebtoken
 </pre>
-<p>6.
+<p>5.
 Start Node JS Wonderbox</p>
 <pre>
     node start_server
 </pre>
-<p>7.
+<p>6.
 Open a web browser and connect to the server IP address to test connectivity (or localhost if running on your local system).
 The defualt login is 'admin' and password 'admin'</p>

 <b>Server Configuration:</b><br />
 <p>There is a single configuration file located in the root directory for server specific functions.
-Changes to the settings requires a server restart to activate.
+Changes to the configuration settings requires a server restart.
 The following is an example 'server_conf.json' for settings available.
-When connected to the UI management interface, as server settings under Admin tab has some basic explaination for the uses.
 For accessing the management UI under a different name (not just IP or localhost), you can add hostnames separated by commas to the 'server_dev_ui' array.</p>
 <pre>
     {
         "hostname":"nodejs-dev",